dodiazlopez/main/README.md

 # SOFTWARE PROJECTS

-Cybersecurity projects developed specifically for the **Colombian Military Forces**:
+Some of these projects were developed jointly with the **Colombian Military Forces**:

 1. Model for detection of anomalies in information security events using predictive models.
 Project developed for the [General Command of the Military Forces](http://www.cgfm.mil.co/ingles/) (CGFM) of Colombia.
 Main benefit: Reduction in the attendance and treatment time of security incidents in the SOC (Security Operation Center) of the CGFM.
     * [Press release](http://notiweb.escuelaing.edu.co/blog/2017/10/31/la-escuela-presenta-resultados-de-proyecto-relacionados-con-la-ciberseguridad-a-las-fuerzas-armadas-del-pais/)